 The idea of proactive usability testing is best described by looking at an example:

 I’d like to call this kind of behavior on-demand testing, and it’s the most common way of doing usability tests right now.
-Proactive usability testing, on the other hand, doesn’t wait until something’s done but rather drives your creative process with continuous feedback from real people and that’s why Userbrain is different from other usability testing services.
+Proactive usability testing, on the other hand, doesn’t wait until something’s done but rather drives your creative process with continuous feedback from real people.

 How does proactive usability testing work?